In sales, there are words you absolutely should use to seal the deal, but there are also words to avoid if you want to close a sale.

 Buy (word 14)

-“Buy” is another word that triggers a strong reaction.
+“Buy” is another word that triggers a strong reaction, so it’s one of the many words to avoid in sales.
 People love to buy but they hate to be sold.

 The word “buy” means something will cost you money.
 It sets off waves of tension.
 Prospects know that when you buy something, you have to spend money on it.
 They cringe at the word.